7 Facts Behind Arizona Bark Scorpion Myths

 What’s the truth?

 Your cat is not immune to scorpion venom.
 This myth probably came about as the result of several close calls, where a scorpion nearly stung a cat, but didn’t actually make contact.
-Cats also generally attempt to hide signs of pain or weakness more than dogs (or humans, for that matter), which may be misinterpreted as ‘immunity.’
+Cats also generally attempt to hide signs of pain or weakness more than dogs (or humans, for that matter), which may be misinterpreted as “immunity.”
+While their desert-dwelling ancestors may have developed keen hunting instincts, they never developed a biological “shield” against neurotoxins.

 Cats are adept at avoiding and hunting scorpions.
-For one, their nightvision allows them to better make out scorpions in dark or dim conditions.
-Their fur provides them some protection from lunging stings, and their overall agility allows them to dodge the scorpion’s attempt to sting them.
+For one, their night vision allows them to better make out scorpions in dark or dim conditions.
+Their thick fur provides them some protection from lunging stings, acting as a natural buffer, and their overall agility allows them to dodge the scorpion’s attempt to sting them.
+However, a well-placed strike to the nose, paw, or underbelly can still be incredibly dangerous.

-However, it’s still possible for cats and dogs to get stung.
+It’s still very possible for cats and dogs to get stung, especially if they corner a scorpion in a laundry pile or under a couch.
 When this happens, call your veterinarian immediately and describe the symptoms.
-They may advise you to bring your pet in for observation as a precaution.
+They may advise you to bring your pet in for observation as a precaution, as antihistamines or specialized care may be required to manage the pain and potential neurological side effects.

 #5.
 Scorpions are aggressive.